Fetcham: Transport

 All parts of the large village are within 1.5 mi of a railway station giving easy access to London.
 The M25 motorway's nearest access is J9, just after the one-way square in Leatherhead town centre (enclosing public gardens) or from the south of the village via the Leatherhead bypass and A246.
 Guildford, Cobham, Epsom and Leatherhead can be reached by the A-road network that has a choice of routes through and around the village.

 Roads

 The main village thoroughfare is the A245 Cobham Road and is partly bounded by and contains partly in the south the east-west, part-dualled A246.

+Local bus operator Falcon Buses provides hourly route 479 between Epsom and Guildford through the village.